 Moon Games is an online casino established in 2013 that runs on a multi-software platform offering games from a variety of suppliers.
-It is operated by Cassava Enterprises (Gibraltar) Ltd and is registered under the jurisdictions of Gibraltar and United Kingdom.
-Last updated: November 21, 2016.
+It is operated by 888 Holdings plc and is registered under the jurisdictions of Gibraltar and United Kingdom.
+Last Updated: January 28, 2022.

 I have always enjoyed checking out casinos that offer a unique set of games and features.
 When I first visited the UK and Gibraltar licensed Moon Games, I was quote impressed by the attractive design and apparent simplicity of the casino.
 What I ultimately ended up finding though was a casino that could use a lot of improvements before it can be classed as a must-play casino.